 Rental Car Coverage

-This is an optional coverage that will pay a per day amount towards a rental car for a filed a collision or comprehensive claim while your vehicle is being repaired.
-This coverage is a set amount and once that limit is up you are responsible for the additional cost.
+Rental is an optional coverage that will pay a daily amount towards a rental car for a collision or comprehensive claim while your vehicle is in the shop.
+Coverage is for a specific amount, and you will owe for the additional cost.

 Emergency Road Service